marioperezmon/Tic-Tac-Toe/Resources/README.md

 # Resources package

-> It contains some useful elements
+> It contains common elements to all games

 * Botons
 * Colours